wetryingtodorock/getblock-docs/en/rpc-service/ftm/json-rpc/ftm_eth_getWork.md

 ---
-title: ftm:eth_getWork \[POST\] {disallowed}
+title: eth_getWork  {disallowed} - Fantom
-description: Returns the hash of the current block, the seed hash, and the requiredtarget boundary condition.
+description: Example code for the eth_getWork  {disallowed} json-rpc method. Сomplete guide on how to use eth_getWork  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters